'I like Hitler': Kanye doubles down in wild Infowars stream

 West did not back down.

 "But they did good things too.
 We gotta stop dissing the Nazis all the time...
-I love Nazis."
+I love Nazis," West said.

+Hours after the astonishing performance, social media platform Parler, a favorite of conservatives for its hands-off approach to moderation, said a deal for West to buy the outfit was off.

+"Parlement Technologies would like to confirm that the company has mutually agreed with Ye to terminate the intent of sale of Parler," the network said on Twitter.

 Paris fashion house Balenciaga and US clothing retailer Gap have also ended ties with West, who appeared at a Paris fashion show wearing a shirt with the slogan "White Lives Matter," a rebuke to the Black Lives Matter racial equality movement.